cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A malicious adversary controlling the Collector and one of the Aggregators can further turn arbitrary non-heavy prefixes into heavy ones by tampering with the IDPF output at any position.
-While our construction ensures that the nodes evaluated at one level are children of the nodes evaluated at the previous level, this still may allow an adversary to discover individual non-heavy strings.
-We call this a "steering attack".
+While the construction ensures that the nodes evaluated at one level are children of the nodes evaluated at the previous level, this still may allow an adversary to discover individual non-heavy strings.
+This is called a "steering attack".

 The only practical, general-purpose defense against steering attacks is to compose Poplar1 with some mechanism for differential privacy.
 It is therefore